ksierra/guidetokulchur.github.io/_posts/collection/2014-01-02-gtk-creative-journal.md

 collectiontype: journal
 published: true
 cover: glenville.jpg
-description: null
+description: A quarterly journal to give voice to emerging writers
 ---

 The GTK creative journal is a gateway for emerging literary voices.
 We publish kldjfklsdfklsdfkjsfksdfjsfkj